hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 - During a DRC event, you should have the latest version of DRC Points Calculator as it contains the updated calculating formula from [Maribel Hearn](https://github.com/MaribelHearn/) and some fixed sections.

 ## Game Information
-- "Difficulty": The difficulty yor are playing
+- "Difficulty": The difficulty yor are playing on
-- "Shottype": The character/team with specific type you are using
+- "Shottype": The character/team you are using
 - "Misses": The number of times you lose a life
 - "Bombs": The number of times you use a bomb

 ### Extra Box (under the Misses/Bombs box)
-A group of one or more boxes for displaying certain information of specific games.
+A group of one or more boxes for displaying certain information of a specific game.

 ##### Perfect Cherry Blosson/PCB/Touhou 7
 - "Border Breaks": The number of times you have broken a cherry border